ini-bdds/bdqc/README.rst

 can't be discounted as being due to technical problems might actually be "interesting" observations to be followed up in research.

-..
-In other words, although it was developed as a rapid means of spotting
-.. problems in pipelines ("validating" or "QC'ing" data), it can serve
-.. the goal of discovery as well.

 Although it was developed in the context of genomics research, it is expressly not tied to a specific knowledge domain.
-It can, however, be customized (via the plugin mechanism) for specific knowledge domains.
+It can be customized as much as desired (via the plugin mechanism) for specific knowledge domains.
-.. motivated by realization that when faced with thousands of individual
-.. files it becomes challenging to even confirm they all contain approximately
-.. "what they should."

 Importantly, *files* are its fundamental unit of operation.
 This means that a file must constitute a meaningful unit of information--one sample's data, for example--in any application of BDQC.

-.. (for \#3 above to be well-defined).

 _`What does it do?`
 ===================

-BDQC analyzes a collection of files in **two stages**.
+BDQC analyzes a collection of files in two stages.
 First, it analyzes each file individually and produces a summary of the file's content (*within-file* analysis).
 Second, a configurable set of heuristics is applied to the aggregated file summaries (*across-file* analysis) to identify possible anomalies.

+The two stages of operation can be run independently.

-BDQC can be run from the command line and command line arguments control which files are analyzed, how individual files are analyzed, how the aggregate file analyses are analyzed.
+BDQC can be run from the command line, and command line arguments control which files are analyzed, how files are summarized, how the summaries are aggregated and finally analyzed.
 All command line arguments are optional; the framework will carry out default actions.
 See command line help.